top of page

 Prisoners will be entirely aware of the basic workings of the prison system as they would have been educated on it in school.
 They will be reminded of this, and then taught everything they need to know about all the rules, procedures, and workings of the prison system, and all the consequences of any transgression.

-We also believe that it is a fundamental right of all people to be safe at all times and in all jobs, no one should be expected to tolerate the risk of being violently attacked, and this includes prisoners who equally have the right to safety.
-Prisoners who repeatedly carryout serious violence against others, or threaten serious violence, will be carefully assessed, supported, taken through a strict rehabilitative process, and given every opportunity to learn how to control and resolve this behaviour.
-If after going through this process, they continue to carryout serious violence and therefore present serious violent threat, the safety of others will become the overriding priority, and their isolation from others becomes the only option.
+We believe that it is a fundamental right of all people to be safe at all times and in all jobs, no one should be expected to tolerate the risk of being violently attacked, and this includes prisoners who equally have the right to safety.
+The right to safety must be placed over all other rights.
+Prisoners who repeatedly carryout serious violence against others, or threaten serious violence, will be carefully assessed, supported, taken through the rehabilitative process, and given every opportunity to learn how to control and resolve this behaviour.
+If after going through this process, they repeatedly continue to carryout serious violence, and therefore present serious violent threat, the safety of others will become the overriding priority, and their isolation from others becomes the only option.
+In extreme cases of persistent violent offenders we believe we need to reopen the debate on capital punishment.
+This is because we do not see any other way of protecting people from the risks of these offenders, other than having them in solitary confinement for the rest of their lives.
+This latter option does not seem functional as their is no accountability whatsoever on the part of the offender in this case, and we do not believe the tax payer should have to pay for these costs of incarceration, as they have no responsibility in incurring them.
+We point out again that we have no issues with using mass military lethal force to protect ourselves, so why do we have issue with it when we need to protect ourselves from repeated extreme violent threat from individuals?

-The extremely high level of authority we propose will achieve discipline and safety in prisons.
-We cannot emphasise enough how this is the ultimate key that unlocks everything in the service, how this is the key that opens up the whole prison service to being fully functional.
-Effective discipline does nothing less than transform prisons from the most anarchic and dysfunctional environments on the planet, to ones that can become completely functional, rehabilitative, and ultimately joyful places, and everyone is God believes this is exactly what prisoners should receive from government.
+The high level of authority we propose will achieve discipline and safety in prisons.
+This is the ultimate key that unlocks all possibilities and opportunities for the service to become fully functional.
+Effective discipline does nothing less than provide the opportunity for prisons to transform from the most anarchic and dysfunctional environments on the planet, to ones that can become completely functional, rehabilitative, and ultimately joyful places.
 We want to repeat that, prisons should and must be joyful environments, as if they are not they will never succeed in properly rehabilitating criminals.
-Criminals are criminals for no other reason than they were highly traumatised and neglected in their youth, they are just as human and sensitive as everyone else, they have the same basic needs as anyone else, and they need safety and joy in order to heal this, along with guidance.
+Criminals are criminals because they were highly traumatised and neglected in their youth, they are just as human and sensitive as everyone else, they have the same basic needs as anyone else.
+Inflicting more trauma and dysfunction upon them is the last thing they need to rehabilitate themselves, what they need is the safety of a fully disciplined prison system, in a compassionate and joyful rehabilitative environment, so that they can heal the trauma they have.

 In this way prisoners are directly connected with the consequences of their actions, and the opportunities to create a better life for themselves, in a functional and legal way.
 They are encouraged therefore to become completely self sufficient and secure in their ability to look after themselves, and are therefore correctly prepared to enter back into free society.
 Life for the prisoner will be infinitely better, and more functional, than in the current system, they will have a much higher level of freedom, and not be locked up nearly all of every day.
 Indeed for many of them this may be the first time they have ever experienced functional life, and prisoners will feel a sense of freedom, responsibility, pride in their work and themselves, and happiness.

-The other key element of our policy is rehabilitation; in addition to the strongly rehabilitating experience of working and thieving in prison, all prisoners will have compulsory intensive therapy.
-The prison environment will be welcoming and respectful, prison officers will be highly trained, they will have a deep understanding that all criminals are criminals because of trauma and dysfunction in their childhood, and they will be able to hold both compassion and discipline for prisoners.
+The other key element of our policy is rehabilitation; in addition to the strongly rehabilitating experience of working and thieving in prison, all prisoners will have extensive compulsory intensive therapy.
+The prison environment will be welcoming and respectful, prison officers will be highly trained, and will have a deep understanding of why criminals offend.
+They will treat all inmates as entirely equal and valuable human beings, and they will have the skills to hold both compassion and discipline for prisoners.
 There will be a team of highly trained therapists who act as the mentors, they will provide regular, group, and one to one therapy sessions with the prisoners, to establish the root cause of their offending, and resolve it properly.
 The root cause will always lie in their up brining, and therapists will know exactly how to help them resolve this.
-They will also be taught how to give therapy to themselves, and to their fellow inmates, and have to do these sessions regularly.
-The entirety of the rehabilitation costs will be paid by prisoners who will receive a monthly bill for the services they have received.
+They will also be taught how to give therapy to themselves, and to their fellow inmates, and have to carryout these sessions regularly.
+The entirety of the rehabilitation costs will be paid for by prisoners who will receive a monthly bill for the services they have received.

 Professional skills and self improvement.

-Prisoners will be encouraged, and take open source qualifications online, and pay for training courses or apprenticeships in the same way as outside of prison.
+Prisoners will be encouraged to take open source qualifications online, they will pay for training courses or apprenticeships in the same way as outside of prison.
+Within the prison there will be varied job opportunities and many of these will come from all the tasks that are required to run the prison such as cleaning, washing, cooking, hair dressing, maintenance, etc.

 Food, gardening, farming, and self sufficiency.

-They will have a garden and farm animals which they will manage, and be as near self sufficient in food as possible.
+All prisons will have extensive extensive recreational and vegetable gardens and farm animals, which they will manage, so that they are as near self sufficient in food as possible.

 Recreation, family, and relationships.

 We believe these policies will meet all of our aims, to create a self funding, fully functional, disciplined, prison service, that serves justice, protects everyone, and fully rehabilitates all prisoners, so that they are equipped and safe to re-enter normal society.
-We believe from our research, that it is only by combining absolute authority with absolute accountability, and absolute rehabilitation, can we ever fulfil these aims.
-It is absolute discipline that is the kindest and most humane policy of all, it is the only policy in the world that minimises crime, violence and human suffering, for everyone, and paves the way for a functional and rehabilitative prison environment.
+We believe from our research, that it is only by combining absolute authority with absolute accountability, and compassionate rehabilitation, can we ever fulfil these aims.
+It is absolute discipline that is the key that unlocks everything, it is the kindest and most humane policy of all, it is the only policy in the that minimises crime, violence and human suffering, for everyone, and paves the way for a functional and rehabilitative prison service, which then creates a fully lawful society.

-As far as we are aware, no country has come near to achieving something even close to this model of prison and rehabilitation, establishing it will present huge initial challenge, and require bravery and determination on the part of everyone involved.
+As far as we are aware, no country has come near to achieving this model of prison and rehabilitation, establishing it will present huge initial challenge, and require bravery and determination on the part of everyone involved.

 This policy therefore would need to be proved and perfected first, for as with all systems of power it is open to abuse and/or failure.
 Before rolling it out in all prisons, we would begin on one wing of one prison, and this wing would only house criminals who opt into the system out of their own free choice.